 Are self-published poetry books eligible?

 No. Entries must come from publishers only.
 Self-published books are not eligible, see Rule 4(l), Eligibility Criteria).
 This requirement is consistent with major literary prizes around the world.
-The annual jury for the Griffin Poetry Prize consists of three judges, who have approximately four months to read and evaluate 600 or more books/collections before the shortlist is formulated and announced.
-Opening the prize to include self-published works sent directly by authors would increase entry volume, and make the judging process difficult to manage in a thoughtful and timely manner.
-The ‘publishers only’ requirement helps to ensure that the Griffin Poetry Prize shortlist reflects works representative of Canadian and international books every year.
+The annual jury for the Griffin Poetry Prize consists of three judges, who have approximately four months to read and evaluate 600 or more books/collections before the longlist and shortlist are formulated and announced.
+Opening the prize to include self-published works sent directly by authors would increase entry volume and make the judging process difficult to manage in a thoughtful and timely manner.
 The Griffin Poetry Prize is continuously evaluating the inclusion of self-published works.

 A self-published work is one for which the author has paid for and managed all aspects of producing the work, from the creative to the work’s editing, physical and/or digital production, marketing and promotion, and distribution.